sandinmyjoints/williamjohnbert.com-hexo/source/_posts/2012-03-23-how-to-install-accelerated-blas-into-a-python-virtualenv.markdown

 title: How to install accelerated BLAS into a Python virtualenv
 wordpress_id: 426
 categories:
+- web-development
+- python
+- virtualenv
-- Web Development
+- blas
-tags:
-- python virtualenv blas ubuntu
+- ubuntu
 ---

 ## Background #